Uline Arena: Tear gas, riots and fire safety concerns

-On October 15, 1973, a rock concert was taking place featuring Rare Earth, Funkadelic and Ohio Players.
-It was "blanket party".
+On October 15, 1973, a rock concert took place featuring Rare Earth, Funkadelic and Ohio Players.
 The 5,331 permanent seats were filled and additional open space was sold to allow customers to stand or sit.
-In total 5,700 patrons were in the building at the time.
-According to witnesses, a youth ran inside from the emergency door throw a gas canister onto the main floor.
-As patrons were attempting to evacuate, it appears that some of the emergency exit doors were locked and that several glass windows had to be broken to escape the fumes.
+In total 5,700 patrons were in the building.
+According to witnesses, a youth ran inside from the emergency door and threw a gas canister onto the main floor.
+As patrons tried to evacuate, it appeared that some of the emergency exit doors were locked, and several glass windows had to be broken to escape the fumes.
 This was denied by the operators of the Coliseum.
-They did admit that "the five sets of doors were locked at one time" earlier in the evening but that they had been re-opened once the police had cleared the lobby of would-be gate crashers.
+They did admit that "the five sets of doors were locked at one time" earlier in the evening but said that they had been reopened once the police had cleared the lobby of would-be gate crashers.

 Since the Coliseum was built prior to March 8, 1946, it was not required to have panic bars installed per the city's Egress Law.
 A "retroactive clause" was originally in the law but was removed in 1948 due to the high cost to retrofit such equipment.
 The law was passed by Congress following the Coconut Grove night club fire that killed 491 people on November 28, 1942.
-For the Washington Coliseum, because the Fire Inspector had not witnessed the locked doors during the concert, no court action could be taken by the Fire Department but a warning would be issued.
+For the Washington Coliseum, because the Fire Inspector had not witnessed the locked doors during the concert, no court action could be taken by the Fire Department, but a warning would be issued.